 As the group turns in for the night, we have some remarkable panels that reveal the special relationship between Mina Murray and Mr. Hyde.
-A relationship that was coming to the surface during the first volume when they were infiltrating Moriarty's skyship.
+A relationship that was coming to the surface during the first League of Extraordinary Gentlemen story when they were infiltrating Moriarty's skyship.

 If Mina Murray hadn't been attacked by Dracula she would not be able to countenance even a moment's talking with Mr. Hyde.
 But, as she says, she knows of worse horrors.
 As for Hyde, he is showing a tremendous level of humanity here - the man within the monster; under the surface, distorted, but there, nonetheless.
 Stan Lee should have done this with the Hulk in the 60s.
 Mr. Hyde is an excellent Moore/O' Neill creation.

 Let's recall the many sins of Hawley Griffin, the Invisible Man.
-From volume 1, he raped those poor girls in the Edmonton School.
+From the first story, he raped those poor girls in the Edmonton School.
 He brutally killed that constable.
 And, he was about to abandon the League to the falling skyship.
 Griffin is becoming the villain of the piece and here is his personal apex.
 He betrays the Earth to the invaders because he has come to the conclusion that England, and the Earth, has no chance.

 Mr. Griffin is not through, there will be worst things later on.

 All throughout the night, a busy clatter could be heard from the craters.
 Nemo says that something is being assembled - and not by the humans.
 True enough, those vicious tripods we first saw in the first issue of this volume are now going to be introduced to Earth.

 The regiments sent to shell the craters have been killed and the danger heightens to a point that the League is asked to regroup in their headquarters in the British Museum, farther from the danger zone.